SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/append-blob/index.md

 * An event hub to which Azure Event Grid routes create append blobs events.
 * A Service Bus for storing tasks.
-* Three Azure functions—TaskProducer, TaskConsumer, and DLQTaskConsumer—that are responsible for sending monitoring data to Sumo.
+* Three Azure functions—TaskProducer, TaskConsumer, is responsible for sending monitoring data to Sumo.
 * A storage account to which the Azure functions write their log messages about successful and failed transmissions.

 You download the Sumo-provided ARM template, upload the template to the Azure Portal, set the parameters that identify the URL of your Sumo HTTP source, and the connection string of for the Azure Storage Account (where Azure services export their logs), and deploy the template.